-Continuous assessment reveals information about a student's academic achievement through ploy and apply different types of assessment meant for measuring the achievement of their students.
+The aim of every educational program is to enable learners acquire the framework of knowledge and concepts that lead to the total development of the individual.
+It is ploy and apply different types of assessment meant for measuring achievement of their students.
 A comprehensive data of students are obtain through test scores, assignment, homework, classroom, non-test data from biographies, observation, project, anecdotal record, situational test and so on.
 As such conditions assessment takes into account the total development of biology teachers through student when cognitive, affective and psychomotor domains are considered and assessed (Osuji, 2010).